Electrocom-Solutions/WebApp/replit.md

   - Dark: gray-800 cards on gray-900 background (default)
 - **Typography**: System fonts with clear hierarchy, use `dark:text-white` and `dark:text-gray-400` variants
 - **Color Philosophy**: Clean, minimal aesthetic with proper dark theme support across all components.
 All new pages MUST include dark theme variants using Tailwind's dark: prefix

+## Technical Implementation Notes

+### Dark Theme Default
+The dark theme is applied as default through a multi-layered approach to prevent hydration mismatches:
+1. **Static SSR**: HTML element has `className="dark"` for server-side rendering
+2. **Pre-hydration Script**: Inline script in layout reads localStorage and applies theme class before React hydrates
+3. **Theme Provider**: Client-side provider defaults to "dark" and synchronizes with localStorage
+4. **No Flash**: Users never see a light theme flash when loading the app

+This implementation eliminates hydration errors and ensures consistent dark mode across page loads.

 ## Notes
 - All forms and data structures match the provided database schema